awsdocs/amazon-translate-developer-guide/doc_source/async-start.md

 ```
 If you want to customize the output of your translation job, you can use the following parameters:
 `--settings`
-Settings to configure your translation output, including the option to mask profane words and phrases\.
-To enable profanity masking, set this parameter to `Profanity=MASK`\.
+Settings to configure your translation output, including the following options:
+Enable profanity to mask profane words and phrases\.
+To enable, set the profanity parameter to `Profanity=MASK`\.
 For more information, see [Masking profane words and phrases in Amazon Translate](customizing-translations-profanity.md)\.
+Set the level of formality in the translation output\.
+Set the `Formality` parameter to `FORMAL` or `INFORMAL`\.
+For more information, see [Setting formality in Amazon Translate](customizing-translations-formality.md)\.
 `--terminology-names`
 The name of a custom terminology resource to add to the translation job\.
 This resource lists example source terms and the desired translation for each term\.
 This parameter accepts only one custom terminology resource\.